anton-tchekov/editor/README.md

 	- Save all, Discard All, Cancel
 	- Modified flag for each open file needed

+- Add UTF-8 german umlaut and cyrillic support
-- Search and replace in file / whole folder
+- Undo / Redo
 - Multi-line editing

-- Undo / Redo